0xe1a00000/Docker-Pi/README.md

 ```
 $ docker run -p 19484:19484 -it resin/rpi-raspbian:wheezy /bin/bash # This also creates a persistent container ID.
 $ uname -a
-Linux 5f62767eaeb9 4.4.15-moby #1 SMP Thu Jul 28 22:03:07 UTC 2016 armv7l GNU/Linux
+Linux 77d4ea6bebc5 4.9.36-moby #1 SMP Wed Jul 12 15:29:07 UTC 2017 armv6l GNU/Linux
-$ exit
 ```

 **Note:**

-We need to use port forwarding (-p 19484:19484) in order to connect from a OS X host machine to a docker container thats because [Docker for Mac does not provide a docker0 interface](https://github.com/docker/docker/issues/22753).
+We need to use port forwarding (-p 19484:19484) in order to connect from a macOS host machine to a docker container thats because [Docker for Mac does not provide a docker0 interface](https://github.com/docker/docker/issues/22753).

 ### Cross Compile Tools